slidevjs/slidev/guide/install.md

 Run command `docker exec -i slidev npx slidev build` on the running container `slidev`.
 It will generate static HTML files under `dist` folder.

+#### Host on Github Pages

-You can host `dist` in a static web site such as [Github pages](https://tangramor.github.io/slidev_docker/) or Gitlab pages.
+You can host `dist` in a static web site such as [Github Pages](https://tangramor.github.io/slidev_docker/) or Gitlab Pages.

 Because in Github pages the url may contain subfolder, so you need to modify the generated `index.html` to change `href="/assets/xxx` to `href="./assets/xxx`.
+Or you may use `--base=/<subfolder>/` option during the build process, such as: `docker exec -i slidev npx slidev build --base=/slidev_docker/`.

 And to avoid Jekyll build process, you need to add an empty file `.nojekyll`.

+#### Host by docker

-You can also host it by yourself:
+You can also host it by yourself with docker:

 ```bash
 docker run --name myslides --rm -p 80:80 -v ${PWD}/dist:/usr/share/nginx/html nginx:alpine